 An LEA receiving a cost settlement notice is required to complete a Certified Public Expenditure (CPE) to certify the expenditures reported are allocable and allowable with the SBAP for the applicable fiscal year being reported.
-Failure to return the CPE may result in a reduction of any amount due to the LEA as a result of the calculated cost settlement.
+Failure to return the CPE is failure to complete the cost settlement process which will result in recoupment of all reimbursement for the fiscal year.
 The cost reconciliation process is completed within 12 months after the close of the fiscal year.